Paris Jackson Is ‘On The Mend’ & ‘Doing Much Better’ Ahead Of 21st Birthday, Per ‘E! News’

 Paris will turn 21 on April 3, and her loved ones are hoping that her birthday will be a new beginning for the model.

-On March 16, the Los Angeles Police Department responded to a call from Paris’ home and she was transported to the hospital.
+On March 16, the Los Angeles Police Department responded to a call from Paris’ home, and she was transported to the hospital.
 A source later confirmed that she had an accident that morning requiring medical attention, according to Entertainment Tonight.

 Paris was later spotted outside her home wearing a jacket which read “I’m Fine.”
 She slammed reports of her attempted suicide on social media, responding with the word “lies” on Twitter.

 Many reports noted that her “suicide attempt” was linked to the HBO documentary Leaving Neverland, in which two men detail a history of sexual abuse from Michael Jackson, the late King of Pop.
-The three-part documentary sees Wade Robson and James Safechuck in their 30’s as they recall time spent being groomed and molested by Jackson when they were children.
+The three-part documentary sees Wade Robson and James Safechuck in their 30s as they recall time spent allegedly being groomed and molested by Jackson when they were children.

 Paris did check herself into a treatment facility in January, stating that she needs time to “reboot” and focus on her emotional health.
-She took a break from social media, and upon her return she denied reports that she had a “meltdown,” Pop Culture reported.
+She took a break from social media, and upon her return, she denied reports that she had a “meltdown,” Pop Culture reported.

 “I said it before and I’ll say it again, I’m the happiest and healthiest I’ve been in a long time,” the musician tweeted.